moodynooby/Quantum-Translate/readme.md

 Your current page is translated without having to open new tabs.
 It is possible to change the translation language.
 You can select to automatically translate.
-To change the translation engine just touch the Google Translate icon.
+To change the translation engine just touch the Google  icon.

 **Why do you need to access your data on all the websites you visit?**